Why share data? There are many reasons why you might find yourself wanting to know more about open data, and how you can share your own data:

 We can also offer support on finding data repositories for your discipline.
 Contact us at email@example.com to get started!

-Did you know that CMU has its own institutional repository for scholarly works and research data?
-KiltHub is our comprehensive institutional repository and research collaboration platform for research data and scholarly outputs produced by members of Carnegie Mellon University and their collaborators.
+The KiltHub Repository is the comprehensive institutional repository and research collaboration platform for research data and scholarly outputs produced by members of Carnegie Mellon University and their collaborators.
 KiltHub collects, preserves, and provides stable, long-term global open access to a wide range of research data and scholarly outputs created by faculty, staff, and student members of Carnegie Mellon University in the course of their research and teaching.
-Interested in depositing a dataset?
-Email us at email@example.com, or check out our LibGuide on KiltHub to learn more!

 Sample Open Datasets in KiltHub: